Git Sensor User Guide

 Supported Authentication Methods

-The Git sensor supports the following authentication methods:
+The Git Sensor supports the following authentication methods for private repos:

 • Username/Password Authentication: Authenticate using Git provider credentials with a username and password combination.
 Suitable for basic authentication scenarios and legacy systems.